luxgile/ScriptTemplateCreator/README.md

 You can use any of these templates to modify them and create your own.

-Once you have everything set just press "Create Template".
+Once you have everything set, just press "Create Template".

 <b>Note:</b> Unity needs to restart in order to see the new templates.